isc-projects/stork/doc/usage.rst

 type the new app name.
 If the specified name is valid, the ``Rename`` button is enabled.
 Click this button to submit the new name.
 The ``Rename`` button is disabled if the name is invalid.
-In this case, a hint is displayed informing about issues with the new name.
+In this case, a hint is displayed to explain the issues with the new name.

 IPv4 and IPv6 Subnets per Kea Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~